Call-Me-Doc/origins_lore_/Characters/CallMeDoc_.md

  // Still not entirely sure on why the two religions insist on fighting each other

+ // His butterknife is known to be sentient and extremely bloodthirsty but cannot communicate in any way.
+Also resizes for it's weilder.

 Relavent Story Points:
  // Created most of [[Subject 54]] practially alone, after being shown the location by [[Noble_Oraiste]]